Saturday 28 May - Sunday 30 October 2022

 Coastal Wessex - love and war

-At Poole Museum, experience the romance and excitement of the coastline which inspired Thomas Hardy’s writing.
+Experience the romance and excitement of the coastline which inspired Thomas Hardy’s writing.
 This exhibition explores the coastal themes in Hardy’s life – from first meeting his wife Emma on the wild cliffs of Cornwall, to his fascination with the Napoleonic wars.

 See the difference between Hardy’s romanticised views of love and war in his early life, to his portrayal of the realities of both in his later writings.